shahamed/rocFFT/docs/how-to/real.rst

 Not In-place transforms:

 * Forward: REAL to HERMITIAN_INTERLEAVED
 * Forward: REAL to HERMITIAN_PLANAR
 * Backward: HERMITIAN_INTERLEAVED to REAL
 * Backward: HERMITIAN_PLANAR to REAL

 In-place transforms:

 * Forward: REAL to HERMITIAN_INTERLEAVED
 * Backward: HERMITIAN_INTERLEAVED to REAL

 Setting strides
 ---------------

-The library currently requires the user to explicitly set input and output strides for real transforms for non simple cases.
+The library currently requires the user to explicitly set input and output strides for real transforms for non-simple cases.
 See the following examples to understand what values to use for input and output strides under different scenarios.
 These examples show typical usages, but the user can allocate the buffers and choose data layout according to their need.